filakhtov/gentoo-use-docs/app-emulation/qemu.md

 This flag should be enabled if there is a need for OpenGL hardware acceleration in a UI, and is recommended when using VirGL acceleration inside of a guest machine and displaying output through SDL or GTK+ UI.

+### oss
+Append `oss` to the `--audio-drv-list=` option that is passed to the configure script.
+Provide an ability to play and capture sounds inside of the virtual machine using the OSS (Open Sound System) audio devices through an emulated sound card.
+OSS audio backend can be selected by setting the `QEMU_AUDIO_DRV` environment variable to `oss`.

+This flag should normally be disabled, because OSS is considered deprecated and is no longer in active use.

 ### pin-upstream-blobs
 Enforce specific versions and ensure that `binary` flag is enabled on firmware package dependencies to pull in prebuilt files recommended by the upstream maintainer.
 This also means that there is no way to apply a patch or modify a source before installation.
 When disabled, firmware files will be built from source.
 Note, that upstream maintainer won't likely accept bug reports if using non-recommended versions.

 It is recommended to enable this flag for maximum compatibility and stability.

+### plugins
+Pass the `--enable-plugins` option to the configure script.
+Enable support for TCG plugins that provide a way for users to run experiments taking advantage of the total system control emulation can have over a guest.
+It provides a mechanism for plugins to subscribe to events during translation and execution and optionally callback into the plugin during these events.

+This flag should normally be disabled, unless there is a need to use TCG plugins.

 ### png
 Doesn't apply when building user emulation mode.
 Pass the `--enable-vnc-png` option to the configure script.
 Enable support for the PNG lossless compression method for transmitting virtual machine display output via the VNC protocol.